mhinz/vim-signify/README.md

 `+`

-A new line was added.
-The sign is shown on the same line as the new line.
+New line.

 `_1`

-A line was deleted.
-The sign is shown on the line above the deleted line.
-The second character indicates the number of deleted lines: 1-9, and # for everything above.
+Amount of deleted lines.
+If the number is larger than 9, a `>` will be shown instead.

 `!`

-A line was changed.
-Something was changed, but the amount of lines stayed the same.
-The sign is shown on the same line.
+Changed line.

-`!_`
+`!1`

-A line was changed and one or more of the lines below were deleted.
-A combination of **!** and **_**.
-The sign is shown on the same line.
+A line was changed and an amount of lines below were deleted.
+A combination of `!` and `_`.
+If the number is larger than 9, a `>` will be shown instead.

 `‾`